CBD May Actually Enhance Effects of THC, Says Study

 While the study ultimately suggests that CBD may change the overall experience with THC, CBD still does not restrain THC’s adverse reactions.
 In addition, researchers also found that CBD did not enhance the pain-relieving properties of THC, which is another interesting take from the experiment.

 Importantly, this interaction was observed when CBD and THC were taken together orally.
 The outcomes could be different with other methods of delivery.
 For instance, inhalation may produce different outcomes that may not be the same as with orally taken THC and CBD.
-And that’s something that scientists will need to check in future projects.
+Like with many of the CBD products from Big Budz CBD and that’s something that scientists will need to check in future projects.

 Also read on Soft Secrets: